-The School of Journalism and Mass Communication will enroll its ninth cohort in the Professional M.A. in Strategic Communication in September 2013.
-The Graduate School deadline is June 15, but applications are accepted on a rolling basis.
+The School of Journalism and Mass Communication enrolled its ninth cohort in the Professional M.A. in Strategic Communication in September 2013.
+Applications are accepted on a rolling basis through the summer until the program is filled.

 For communicators who help shape business results.